Diamondbacks vs. Rockies Player Props Betting Odds

 Carroll Stats

-- Carroll has nine doubles, a triple, four home runs, eight walks and eight RBI (30 total hits).
+- Carroll has nine doubles, a triple, four home runs, eight walks and nine RBI (31 total hits).
 He has stolen 10 bases.

-- Carroll has picked up at least one hit in seven straight games.
-In his last 10 games he is batting .419 with six doubles, a triple and seven walks.
+- Carroll hopes to build on an eight-game hitting streak in this matchup.
+During his last 10 games he is hitting .400 with six doubles, a triple, seven walks and an RBI.

 Carroll Recent Games